-Getting living room color schemes just right is vital because this is the room where we spend most of our time.
-Be inspired by these living room color schemes, guaranteed to add vibrancy to your interiors.
+Getting living room color schemes just right is vital, because this is the room where we spend most of our time.
+These inspiring living room color schemes and ideas are guaranteed to add vibrancy to your interiors.

 Living room color schemes